-- Construction of angles by using protractor.
+- Construction of angles (using protractor).

-- Angle equal to given angle.
+- Angle equal to a given angle (using compass.)

 - Construction of circle.

-- Concept of area, Area of a rectangle and a square.
+- Concept of area, Area of a rectangle and a square

-- Perimeter of a rectangle – and its special case a square.
+- Perimeter of a rectangle – and its special case – a square.

-- Deducing the formula of a the perimeter for a rectangle and then a square through pattern and generalisation.
+- Deducing the formula of the perimeter for a rectangle and then a square through pattern and generalisation.

-- Data Handling
+Theme 6: Data Handling